constanceferragu/concurrent_n_body/README.md

     where YOUR_PATH is the path where SFML is installed on your computer (for me it is YOUR_PATH = usr/local/Cellar/sfml/2.5.1_1)
   - change the variable PATH2 from PATH2 = -L/usr/local/Cellar/sfml/2.5.1_1/lib/ to PATH2= -L/YOUR_PATH/lib/
   Then do:
-  - make threads
+  - make threadsvisualize
-  - ./simulation_threads.cpp
+  - ./simulation_threads_visualize